Impact of Anisotropic Birefringence on Measuring Cosmic Microwave Background Lensing: Lensed and Rotated CMB Power Spectra

 \section{Lensed and Rotated CMB Power Spectra}

-Both CMB lensing and anisotropic cosmic birefringence affect CMB polarization field in a similar way.
+Both CMB lensing and anisotropic cosmic birefringence affect the CMB polarization field in a similar way.
 In this section we first give an overview of their effects on the CMB polarization field in \ref{subsec:overview}, followed by brief reviews of CMB lensing and cosmic birefringence in \ref{subsec:lensing} and \ref{subsec:rotation}, respectively.
-We then make some summary notes on in \ref{subsec:power spectra}.
+We then summarize some relevant results about power spectra in \ref{subsec:power spectra}.